 These financial statements have been prepared in accordance with IFRS Accounting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and specifically with IAS 34, Interim Financial Reporting.
 The accounting policies applied in preparation of these financial statements are consistent with those applied and disclosed in the Company's financial statements for the year ended April 30, 2024.
-These financial statements are presented in Canadian dollars unless otherwise noted.
+These financial statements are presented in Canadian dollars, the Company's functional currency, unless otherwise noted.